The Nanticoke River Watershed

 CONSERVATION AND PARTNERSHIP AT WORK

-Known as the Atlantic Test Range, the Navy is supporting Conservancy land protection projects that fall under this restricted airspace in a mutual goal of keeping the landscape undeveloped and open.
+Known as the Atlantic Test Range, the Navy is supporting TNC land protection projects that fall under this restricted airspace in a mutual goal of keeping the landscape undeveloped and open.
 The Navy can also better avoid safety and noise issues from aircraft testing activities.

 Future efforts in the Nanticoke watershed will continue to build on past successes by identifying and prioritizing lands to be added to the Rural Legacy area for protection.